unnus/unnus/content/medical/power-your-practice-21-patient-management-softwares-for-2023.md

 What sets Atlas apart is its cloud-based platform.
 With Atlas, you can access your patient data and practice information from any device with an internet connection, making it easy to manage your practice on-the-go.

+**Pricing:**

+Atlas Chiropractic offers a cloud-based software solution with pricing starting at $99 per month for a single user.

 ### 15) Platinum System

 Platinum System is a chiropractic software that offers a wide range of features to help chiropractors manage their practices.
 From scheduling to billing and collections, Platinum System has got you covered.